Weebly/cloud-client-php/README.md

 ```

 ### Handling Responses
-All requests return a `CloudResponse` object or throw an Exception (see error handling).
+All requests return a `CloudResponse` object or throw a CloudException.
 The JSON returned by the request can be accessed through the response's `body` property.

 ```php
 # Make a request